tglauch/pyVPRM/README.md

 # About

-`pyVPRM` is a software package to calculate the CO2 exchange flux between atmosphere and terrestrial biosphere using the Vegetation Photosynthesis and Respriation Model (VPRM).
-It takes into account both, the primary productivity (GPP) as well as the respiration.
-The net flux between both of them is the net ecosystem exchange (NEE).
-The implementation is flexible and can be run with different satellite products (Sentinel-2, MODIS, VIIRS,...), land cover products (Copernicus Land Cover Service, ESA 10-m World Cover Map, MapBiomas) and meteorological drivers like ECMWFS ERA5 Reanalysis.
-Through its modular structure it is also easily extendable.
+**pyVPRM** is a Python package for estimating the exchange of CO₂ between the atmosphere and the terrestrial biosphere using the **Vegetation Photosynthesis and Respiration Model (VPRM)**.

+The model represents both:
+- **Gross Primary Productivity (GPP)**
+- **Ecosystem respiration (Reco)**

+The balance between these two components yields the **Net Ecosystem Exchange (NEE)**.

+pyVPRM provides a flexible and modular implementation of VPRM, allowing users to combine different data sources for vegetation, land cover, and meteorological forcing.

+- Supports multiple **satellite products**
+  (e.g. Sentinel-2, MODIS, VIIRS)
+- Compatible with various **land-cover datasets**
+  (e.g. Copernicus Land Cover Service, ESA WorldCover 10 m, MapBiomas)
+- Uses standard **meteorological reanalyses**, such as ECMWF ERA5
+- Modular design that facilitates **extension and customization**

-Among others it can be used for
+pyVPRM can be used for, among others:

-1. Fitting the parameters of a VPRM model against Eddy-Covariance Fluxtower measurements (e.g. FLUXNET or ICOS)
+1. **Parameter optimization** of VPRM against eddy-covariance flux tower observations
-2. Making CO2 flux predictions for a given region of interest
+   (e.g. FLUXNET, ICOS)
+2. **Regional CO₂ flux estimation and prediction** for user-defined domains
+3. **Generation of VPRM input fields** for coupled atmospheric models such as
-3. Generating input files to run VPRM in the Weather Research and Forecasting Model (WRF)
+   the Weather Research and Forecasting (WRF) model

 ## Example Net Ecosystem Fluxes generated with pyVPRM